LeandriB/weather_dashboard/README.md

 1. Open the 'index.html' file in a browser
 OR
-2. View a live preview of our project below
+2. View a live preview of my project below

 ## Live Preview

-View a [live preview](DEPLOYED PAGE LINK GOES HERE) of our project.
+View a [live preview](https://leandrib.github.io/weather_dashboard/) of my project.

 ## Screenshot